What is Tasting Table's Editorial Policy?

 What is Tasting Table's Restaurant Coverage Policy?

 Before recommending a restaurant, new or old, a Tasting Table editor or contributor always visits the establishment at least once, but often several times.
 The editor or contributor typically dines unannounced and always pays for his or her own meal.
-The star ratings are based on these visits, and take into account both food and service.
-The range for stars is as follows: One star is Notable; two stars is Excellent; three stars is Must-Try.
 If Tasting Table editors dine at a restaurant that we do not feel is worth recommending, we simply do not write about it.

 What Is a Partner Tip/Advertorial Email?